scellecs/morpeh/README.md

 ####  🌍️ World Plugins

 Sometimes you need to make an automatic plugin for the world.
-Add some systems, make a custom loop player, or automatic serialization.
+Add some systems, make a custom game loop, or automatic serialization.
 World plugins are great for this.

 To do this, you need to declare a class that implements the IWorldPlugin interface.